 2. Use Virtual Coaching to Instill a Culture of Learning

-One-on-one coaching can become costly for organizations to maintain when they have hundreds of employees scattered across several office buildings or even different states.
-However, there is no doubt that mentorship and coaching is one of the best ways to transfer knowledge within an organization and keep employees motivated to continue learning.
-By utilizing an LMS and other modern training technology, organizations can scale back the cost of coaching by leveraging the power of a virtual coaching platform, such as Rehearsal.
+One-on-one coaching can become costly and time consuming for organizations to maintain when they have hundreds of employees scattered across several office buildings or even different states.
+However, there is no doubt that mentorship and coaching is one of the best corporate training tools an organization has to keep employees motivated to continue learning.
+By utilizing an LMS and other modern training technology, businesses can scale back the cost of coaching by leveraging the power of a virtual coaching platform, such as Rehearsal.

 Virtual coaching software works by giving employees the opportunity to watch scenarios and prompts, rehearse, and when they feel confident with how they would respond they can record a video response to be graded by a virtual coach or instructor.
 With this virtual coaching format, employees are given the opportunity to make mistakes in a non-menacing environment and to improve the way they respond to challenges through repetition.